 - control threatening processes (eg. vine weeds) to protect and rehabilitate endangered and threatened species and ecosystems

 - increase habitat connectivity

-- reduce the impacts of noxious and environmental weeds
+- reduce the impacts of environmental weeds

 - monitor and report new weed incursions